liu6-66/dataset-site/README.md

-This is my KODEE application.

-how to deploy

-axois

-structure:
-react routes, pages, nav bar
+This is the website for our dataset augmentation toolkit